 - The primary aim of my social media accounts is to serve constituents.
-If you are identified as not living or working in the constituency, you may have your comments ignored, hidden, or removed.
+If you use a pseudonym, anonymous profile or if you can’t be identified as living or working in the constituency, you may have your comments ignored, hidden, or removed.
 You may be blocked without prior notice.

 - Abuse and threats of any kind will not be tolerated.
 Any comments that my team or I feel deem to be in breach of this may be hidden or deleted without prior notice and the account that is posting them may be blocked and reported to the social media companies and the to Police.
 We have a zero-tolerance policy which means that we will report all threats and abuse.

 - While I welcome feedback, the comments sections of my social media channels are not there opposition activists to post their own political views.
 As long as they follow the rules that are set by the social media company, they should be able to create their own page or account where they can espouse those views for all to see.
 Likewise, comments that are intended to deflect or divert attention from the content of the main post may be removed without prior notice.
 Persistent offenders may be blocked